Arenukvern/articles/articles/2025_sep_22_executable_libraries/en.md

 This article is about how we can achieve this.

-Or in other words - how to make libraries executable by AI agents in Agentic World. (using AI - LLM powered agents)
+Or in other words - Agentic Executables treat libraries as executable programs with structured, agent-readable instructions.
+Instead of relying on human documentation, AI agents follow standardized `.md` files to install, configure, integrate, update, and uninstall libraries autonomously.

 This problem follows three part structure: